Clinical Training Environment

 The Internal Medicine Department at RWJUH has approximately 100 full-time faculty and 400 private physicians with clinical teaching interests.
 An active transfer service brings severely ill and complex patients to RWJUH, allowing for superb training of residents with a large volume of tertiary patients.

 Of note, RWJUH recently earned a perfect rating of "100" on its most recent evaluation by the Joint Commission of Accreditation of Health Organizations (JCAHO).
-The hospital has earned significant national recognition for clinical quality and patient safety.
 Robert Wood Johnson University Hospital is ranked among the top 50 hospitals in the nation for both heart and heart surgery and respiratory disorders, according to the U.S. News & World Report's 2008 ranking of “America 's Best Hospitals.”
 The American College of Surgeons' Commission on Cancer has rated Robert Wood Johnson University Hospital among the nation's best comprehensive cancer centers.
-The Leapfrog Group rated Robert Wood Johnson University Hospital as one of the 50 exceptional U.S. hospitals, as published in Consumers Digest magazine.
 Harvard University researchers, in a study commissioned by The Commonwealth Fund, identified Robert Wood Johnson University Hospital as one of the top 10 hospitals in the nation for clinical quality.
 Robert Wood Johnson University Hospital is also a recipient of the prestigious Magnet Award for Nursing Excellence for more than 10 consecutive years.

 For more information: http://www.rwjuh.edu/

 UMCPP is an excellent 300-bed community hospital, with full-time faculty and private physicians in the Department of Medicine.
 UMCPP has the advantages of a true community hospital, allowing our medical residents to train in the mainstream primary care setting.
-The 16 full-time faculty and 145 private faculty are drawn by the ideal setting, the presence of the high ability residents and the superb patient pathology that has consistently characterized UMCPP.
+The 16 full-time faculty and 145 private faculty are drawn by the ideal setting, the presence of the high quality residents and the superb patient pathology that has consistently characterized UMCPP.
+Click Here to read the full article.

 Rutgers Cancer Institute of New Jersey (CINJ)

-The Rutgers Cancer Institute of New Jersey (CINJ), established in 1990, is one of only 38 National Cancer Institute- designated Comprehensive Cancer Centers in the nation.
+The Rutgers Cancer Institute of New Jersey (CINJ), established in 1990, is New Jersey's only National Cancer Institute - designated Comprehensive Cancer Center.
 CINJ delivers advanced comprehensive care to adults and children and conducts cutting edge cancer research.

-Our housestaff work closely with the CINJ fellows and faculty during their rotation and hematologic malignancy service and frequently participate in electives at the outpatient clinics at CINJ.
+Our housestaff work closely with CINJ fellows and faculty during their rotation on the hematologic malignancy service and frequently participate in electives at the outpatient specialty cancer clinics at CINJ.
 Many residents collaborate with faculty on clinical and basic science research projects.

 For more information: http://www.cinj.org